Lemon Elderflower Cake Recipe

 A slice of lemon elderflower cake on a white plate

-Lemon Elderflower Cake with Buttercream Meringue Frosting
+Lemon Elderflower Buttercream Meringue Frosting

 The buttercream meringue is one of my favorite frosting recipes.
 It’s light in texture and flavor and the consistency is creamy and whipped!
 I also used it on my delicious lemon cupcakes!

-It’s really so good!!
+It’s really so good!
 In this version, the frosting is flavored with elderflower liquor and fresh lemon for a beautifully delicious topping.

 A lemon elderflower cake decorated with slices of lemon